California Uninsured Motorist Accident Attorneys

 Arash Law Practice Area Border/Divider

 Every driver should know that California law strictly requires them to maintain a minimum amount of liability insurance.
-This auto insurance is necessary to ensure that drivers can cover the losses of victims if they cause an accident.
+This auto insurance is necessary to provide coverage for victims’ losses when drivers are at fault for accidents.
 Despite the law, a significant percentage of drivers in our state fail to carry insurance.
 Let our uninsured motorist accidents law firm explain:

 Often, drivers obtain the insurance they initially need for licensing purposes.
 They then allow the policy to lapse due to higher insurance premiums charged in California compared to other states.
 Even if someone cannot afford their insurance, they often take the chance and drive anyway.
-Driving without insurance can result in serious problems if they cause harm to others on the road.
+Driving without insurance can result in serious problems if the driver causes harm to others on the road.

 Auto Insurance Laws in California

-To protect the interests of everyone on the road, the law in California mandates that each and every driver has the following insurance coverage:
+To protect the interests of everyone on the road, the law in California mandates that each and every driver have the following insurance coverage:

-• $30,000 per accident for bodily injuries to multiple people
+• $60,000 per accident for bodily injuries to multiple people.

-If an uninsured driver does not have the minimum coverage, they can face serious penalties, including getting arrested and the suspension of their driver’s license.
-Many drivers continue to take the risk of serious consequences by driving without the insurance the law requires.
+If an uninsured driver does not have the minimum coverage, they can face serious penalties, including arrest and the suspension of their driver’s license.
+Some drivers continue to take the risk of serious consequences by driving without the insurance the law requires.

-You can bet that every uninsured driver is hoping – and assuming – that nothing bad will happen.
+Uninsured drivers may assume they will never be involved in a crash.
 However, even if they have gone without causing an accident their entire lives, it can suddenly happen when they least expect it.
-Not only do they face trouble for themselves with the law in the event of a car crash, but they also can cause serious injuries to other motorists.
+Not only do they face trouble for themselves with the law in the event of a car crash, but they can also cause serious injuries to other motorists.
 Being uninsured often results in serious financial hardship.

-When a driver causes your accident, that driver should be responsible for all of your losses, which may include:
+When a driver causes your accident, they may be held responsible for your losses, which may include:

 RideShare Company Accident